-Beginning in 2014, the SC shall each year appoint an external, independent auditor to audit the financial statements of the OGP Support Unit.
+Beginning in 2014, OGP's fiscal sponsor shall each year appoint an external, independent auditor to audit the financial statements of the OGP Support Unit and IRM.
 The auditor will present a written audit report to the SC.
 The audited financial statement and report is to be made public on OGP's website.